vivekr25/stroke-prediction-analysis/README.md

 A machine learning project to predict the likelihood of stroke using health data.
 This project showcases end-to-end data science skills from **EDA** to **deployment**, with a focus on real-world healthcare applications.

+🌐 Live App

+🎯 Try it now: Stroke Prediction Web App

+Enter health information such as age, glucose level, BMI, etc., and get an instant stroke risk prediction using a machine learning model trained on real data.
 ---

 ## 📚 Table of Contents